-The following books are AVAILABLE NOW from amazon, createspace e-store, kindle, or by order from any bookstore.
-All are 6 x 9 inches.
+The following books are AVAILABLE NOW from Amazon or at any bookstore.

 VIGNETTES FROM THE MODERN ERA By Scott Faragher.
 140 pages with 37 photographs.
 Price: $14.95

 Why Modern’?
 Because all are a series of events, snapshots, so to speak, with a specific beginning and end.
 And yet, nothing happens within a vacuum.
 Everything is interconnected.
 And why `Modern’?
 The present is always the modern era and post modern would therefore technically be, the future.
 But the modern in time, soon becomes the archaic.
 The fifty or so short stories included are true and happened to, or were witnessed by the author, and, or, persons he has known.
 They are what they are.

 I look at these happenings in much the same way I look at a photograph, something fixed permanently in time, something defined by light, or its absence, and shutter speed.
 Everything which exists within a specific moment in time is ultimately part of a larger continuum, which hopefully survives, somehow, somewhere, despite its dissolution here.

 “Don’t worry too much about the author.
 It is sufficient to know that he wrote the material included herein.”
 D.R.
 Twine, MD

 THE ARLINGTON RESORT HOTEL & SPA By Scott Faragher & Katherine Harrington 167 pages, with 135+ current and vintage photographs and images Price: $19.95